Female Christian Comedian & Speaker

 TIP #4: PROVIDE ADEQUATE VISIBILITY - If the audience is going to enjoy the comedian, they must be able to see the comedian.

-~ For audiences larger than 300, a large screen broadcasting the comedian is almost a necessity, especially if the room is long and narrow, with guests seated far from the stage.
+~ For audiences of several hundred or more, a large screen broadcasting the comedian is almost a necessity, especially if the room is long and narrow, with guests seated far from the stage.
 The larger the audience, the larger the screen needs to be, and the more screens you will need.

 ~ It is best if the comedian is the only one on the stage.
 Guest seating behind the comedian forces the comedian to have to constantly be spinning so everyone can see facial expressions.
 Still some will miss that one big facial cue.
 The spinning will cause the comedian to get drunk, and that's never a good thing.
 Also, any movement going on behind the comedian causes distractions.
 So nothing else should be taking place behind the comedian: No set up, stage hands or kitchen help moving about; no band, emcee or anyone sitting on the stage either.
 All of these will inadvertently cause distractions if they are within view while watching the comedian.